SigmaDroid-Project/packages_apps_SigmaSettings/README.md

 # AlphaDroid Settings repo #

 ### Description ###
-There will be goodies! :)
+Everything including the Kitchen Sink! :)

 ### Translations ###
 If you want to help out on translations, please click below badge